Skip to content

 Immediate Deal-Breakers

 They charge upfront fees.
 Legitimate agencies earn when you earn.
 If they want money before you have made any — registration fees, portfolio fees, setup costs — walk away.
-This is the clearest possible signal that their business model is not built on your success.
+This is the clearest signal that their business model is not built on your success.

 Yellow Flags Worth Investigating